Finite strain porohyperelasticity: An asymptotic multiscale ALE-FSI approach supported by ANNs

-Concluding from Figures \ref{T_SettlementMax}, \ref{T_PorepressureMax}, and \ref{T_DrainedFluid} although the nonlinear material law has a considerable effect in determining the final solid deformation, the effects of the microscale and macroscale solid deformation (which constitute $\bar{\tens G}^{(0)}$ and $\bar{\tens F}^{(0)}$) on the fluid part is even more critical.
+Concluding from Figures \ref{T_SettlementMax}, \ref{T_PorepressureMax}, and \ref{T_DrainedFluid}, although the nonlinear material law has a considerable effect in determining the final solid deformation, the effects of the microscale and macroscale solid deformation (which constitute $\bar{\tens G}^{(0)}$ and $\bar{\tens F}^{(0)}$) on the fluid part is even more critical.
 This is also reflected in the spatial profile of hydraulic conductivity at different times, shown in Figure \ref{hydraulic_conductivity}, where the transformed hydraulic conductivity varies according to the microscale and macroscale deformations with the initial value being $(K_{i})_{jj} = 1.943 \quad j = 1, 2, 3$.

-The spatial profiles of the pore pressure, settlement, and macroscopic and microscopic displacement gradients at different times are shown, respectively, in Figures \ref{spatial_porepressure}, \ref{y_Settlement}, \ref{y_dxu022}, and \ref{y_dyu111} help us gaining a detailed understanding of their interactions and their effects on the profile of hydraulic conductivity and the overall mechanical and hydraulic responses of the medium.
-For example, comparing Figures \ref{spatial_porepressure}, \ref{y_Settlement001}, and \ref{y_dxu022} indicates that the pore pressure results in an increase in hydraulic conductivity in all directions (since it is a hydrostatic pressure) while the macroscopic displacement gradient $\nabla_X u^{(0)}_{22}$ (which is negative) increases $K_{22}$ while it decreases $K_{11}$.
+The spatial profiles of the pore pressure, settlement, macroscopic and microscopic displacement gradients at different times are shown, respectively, in Figures \ref{spatial_porepressure}, \ref{y_Settlement}, \ref{y_dxu022}, and \ref{y_dyu111}.
+Comparing Figures \ref{spatial_porepressure}, \ref{y_Settlement001}, and \ref{y_dxu022} indicates that the pore pressure results in an increase in hydraulic conductivity in all directions (since it is a hydrostatic pressure) while the macroscopic displacement gradient $\nabla_X u^{(0)}_{22}$ (which is negative) increases $K_{22}$ but decreases $K_{11}$.

-The macroscale deformation and pore pressure result in the microscale deformation (represented by $\overline{\nabla_{\vect Y} \vect u}^{(1)}$) whose spatial profiles at different times are provided in Figure \ref{y_dyu1} in which the effects of the macroscopic variables are evident and explained in the captions.
+The macroscale deformation and pore pressure result in the microscale deformation (represented by $\overline{\nabla_{\vect Y} \vect u}^{(1)}$) whose spatial profiles at different times are provided in Figure \ref{y_dyu1}.
 The macroscale and microscale displacement gradients constitute the leading order deformation gradient which can be studied via Figure \ref {y_F0}.

-Furthermore, the overall hydraulic response of the medium, namely, the relative fluid velocity of the ALE case is compared with the linear one in Figure \ref{y_w02} showing obviously faster drainage and transient to steady-state transformation.
+Furthermore, the overall hydraulic response of the medium, namely, the relative fluid velocity of the ALE case is compared with the linear one in Figure \ref{y_w02} showing faster drainage and transient to steady-state transformation.
 An equivalent hydraulic response in reference configuration can be envisaged using the transformed relative fluid velocity shown in Figure \ref{y_w_tr02}.